Bregman Stochastic Proximal Point Algorithm with Variance Reduction: Problem setting

-where $\displaystyle V_k = \EE\left[\frac{1}{\alpha_{k}^2} D_{h}(\bxs_*, \bx_{k}) + M_{k}\sigma_{k}^2\right]$, $\forall k \in \N$. \end{theorem} \begin{remark} In both Theorem~\ref{theo:unifiedmainonlyconvex} and~\ref{theo:strongconvex}, on the right hand sides, the second terms may seem problematic.
+where $\displaystyle V_k = \EE\left[\frac{1}{\alpha_{k}^2} D_{h}(\bxs_*, \bx_{k}) + M_{k}\sigma_{k}^2\right]$, $\forall k \in \N$. \end{theorem} \begin{remark} In both Theorem~\myref{theo:unifiedmainonlyconvex} and~\myref{theo:strongconvex}, on the right hand sides, the second terms may seem problematic.
 However, later, for specified variance-reduced algorithms, we will have $N_k \leq 0$ for every $k \in \N$.
 So they can be dropped.
-Therefore, in terms of order of convergence, these theorems establish the standard sublinear $\mathcal{O}(1/k)$ and linear $\mathcal{O}(q^k)$ rates for the generic Algorithm~\ref{algo:unified}, corresponding, respectively, to convex and relatively strongly convex functions, without requiring a vanishing stepsize.
-This is an improvement on BSPPA without variance reduction; see Section~\ref{sect:vanilla}.
+Therefore, in terms of order of convergence, these theorems establish the standard sublinear $\mathcal{O}(1/k)$ and linear $\mathcal{O}(q^k)$ rates for the generic Algorithm~\myref{algo:unified}, corresponding, respectively, to convex and relatively strongly convex functions, without requiring a vanishing stepsize.
+This is an improvement on BSPPA without variance reduction; see Section~\myref{sect:vanilla}.
 However, the constants in both theorems depend on the sequence $(G_k)_{k \in \N}$ and this can impede those rates.
-In the ideal case of Euclidean or quadratic kernel, $G_k = 1$ \citep{pmlr-v139-dragomir21a}, and we recover the generic results of \citet{traore2024variance}. \end{remark} \end{section} \begin{section}{{Instantiation of specific algorithms}} In this section, we specialize the generic Algorithm~\ref{algo:unified} with different variance reduction techniques by specifying the term $\be_k$. \begin{subsection}{Bregman Stochastic Proximal Point Algorithm (BSPPA)} We start by the vanilla BSPPA \citep{davis2018stochastic}, which is also covered by the generic algorithm and analysis by taking $\be_k = 0$ for all $k \in \N$.
-For BSPPA, the functions can potentially be nonsmooth.
+In the ideal case of Euclidean or quadratic kernel, $G_k = 1$ \citep{pmlr-v139-dragomir21a}, and we recover the generic results of \citet{traore2024variance}. \end{remark} \end{section}